Bachelor of Psychology with Honours

 - A Credit grade in both PSYC101 and PSYC102;

-- At least six Distinction grades and two Credit grades in PSYC units at 300-level, one of which must be PSYC372.
+- At least four Distinction grades in PSYC units at 200-level;

 2. Candidates who fail to meet these course specific progression requirements will be asked to show cause as to why their candidature should not be discontinued.
 Unsuccessful candidates will be discontinued and may apply to transfer to another course.
+Eligible students may apply to exit with the Bachelor of Psychological Science on completion of 144 credit points.
 Additionally, students that have discontinued the course or transferred will not be re-admitted.

 3. Before enrolment in units PSYC421, PSYC422, PSYC423 or PSYC424 candidates must have completed 144 credit points including Core, Listed and Elective Units at 100, 200 and 300-level in accordance with minimum progress and program of study requirements.